sumup/sumup-android-tap-to-pay/README.md

 ### Authentication

-TapToPay SDK uses the transparent authentication approach.
+Tap to Pay on Android SDK uses the transparent authentication approach.
 It means that the SDK is not responsible for the authentication process.
-The authentication process is handled by consuming app.
+The authentication process is handled by the consuming app.
 The SDK provides the `init` [method](#1-initialization) with the `AuthTokenProvider` interface as a parameter.
 The `AuthTokenProvider` interface is responsible for providing the access token to the SDK.